Wednesday, November 30, 2011

 Hope & Grace Wines

-Hope and Grace in downtown Yountville is certainly worth a visit.
-They have various interesting artwork on display and have three different tasting flights at $10, $15 and $25.
+At the time of our visit, had three different tasting flights at $10, $15 and $25.
 We opted for the $10 flight that included four wines.
-The 2009 Chardonnay ($32) is made without any malolactic fermentation and with minimal oak, in a style that I prefer because the varietal characteristics are not lost from overbearing butteriness.
-The 2009 Pinot Noir ($46) from Santa Lucia was good with cherry on the nose and a touch of cinnamon on the palate.
-My favorite, though, was the 2008 Malbec from Oak Knoll ($64), with 24 months on French Oak.
-It won't make you forget a really great Argentine Malbec, but it is quite decent for a California Malbec.
-We also enjoyed the 2007 Cab ($58).
-Service was very pleasant and helpful.
+The Hope and Grace 2009 Chardonnay ($32) is made without any malolactic conversion and with minimal oak, in a style that I prefer because the varietal characteristics are not lost from overbearing butteriness.
+The Hope and Grace 2009 Pinot Noir ($46) from Santa Lucia was good with cherry on the nose and palate along with a touch of cinnamon.
+My favorite, though, was the Hope and Grace 2008 Malbec from Oak Knoll ($64), with 24 months on French Oak.
+It won't make you forget a really great Argentine Malbec, but it was quite decent for a California Malbec.
+We also enjoyed the Hope and Grace 2007 Cabernet Sauvignon ($58).
+Service was very pleasant and helpful, and they have various interesting artwork on display.
+Hope and Grace is certainly worth a visit.
+Some great restaurants and the famous Bouchon Bakery are very nearby.

 Hope & Grace Wines